dujanhung/json-validator/doc.md

 }
 ```

-would validate the JSON file like this:
+would validate the JSON file likes this:

 ```json
 {